BigDigits multiple-precision arithmetic source code

 in your source code and link to the bigd.lib library.
 All the bd functions can then be called from your program.

-Using the "mp" functions
+Using the "mp" library

 To create a program that just uses the mp functions, make a source file mpcode.c: